Empowering America’s Financial Journey™ – Government Sector

-Securities, when presented, are offered and/or distributed by GWFS Equities, Inc., Member FINRA/SIPC.
-GWFS is an affiliate of Empower Retirement, LLC; Great-West Funds, Inc.; and registered investment adviser, Advised Assets Group, LLC.
+Securities, when presented, are offered and/or distributed by Empower Financial Services, Inc., Member FINRA/SIPC.
+EFSI is an affiliate of Empower Retirement, LLC; Empower Funds, Inc.; and registered investment adviser, Empower Advisory Group, LLC.
 This material is for informational purposes only and is not intended to provide investment, legal or tax recommendations or advice.

 Investing involves risk, including possible loss of principal.
 If discussed, past performance is not a guarantee of future results.